FAQ's about Game Check and Harvest Records for deer and turkey.

 Game Check is a tool that will allow improved management of Alabama’s deer and turkey populations.
 Over time, this valuable information can be used by WFF biologists to see harvest trends and set seasons and bag limits.
 Prior to implementation, Alabama was one of just three states without any mandatory harvest reporting requirement.

-Are Game Check and Harvest Records the same thing?
+Are Game Check and Harvest Record the same thing?

 They are not.
 Regulation 220-2-.146 has two parts: a Reporting portion and a Recording portion.
 While they work together in many ways, they are two different regulations / requirements that pertain to hunting deer and/or turkeys in Alabama.

 Recording: Harvest Records became mandatory in fall 2013.
 This regulation requires that all deer and/or turkey hunters have a Harvest Record in their possession (either in paper or app form) while hunting.
 Any deer or turkey harvested must be recorded on the Harvest Record prior to moving the animal.

-Reporting: Game Check became mandatory in the fall 2016 (it was voluntary the prior year).
+Reporting: Game Check became mandatory in fall 2016 (it was voluntary the prior year).
 This portion of the regulation requires all hunters to report their harvested deer or turkey within 48 hours and record the confirmation number on the Harvest Record (either in paper form, on the Outdoor AL app, or via telephone at 1-800-888-7690.
 NOTE: The telephone option will be available starting Monday, December 28, 2020, at 8 a.m.

 If a hunter has the Outdoor Alabama app downloaded on their phone prior to harvesting an animal, they can fulfill both requirements at once by Game Checking the harvest in the field prior to moving.
 This step removes the requirement to carry a paper harvest record.